GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 # Robust Optimization of Rank-Dependent Models with Uncertain Probabilities
 ## Introduction
-This repository contains the code of numerical examples that are disussed in the paper Robust Optimization of Rank-Dependent Models with Uncertain Probabilities.
+This repository contains the code of numerical examples that are discussed in the paper Robust Optimization of Rank-Dependent Models with Uncertain Probabilities.
 The examples that are illustrated are the single-item/multi-item newsvendor problems and a robust portfolio optimization problem (with concanve and non-concave distortion functions).
 The main codes of each numerical example can be found in their corresponding ipynb file.

 ## Dependencies
 It is important that the following packages are installed: